ModDota/moddota.github.io/_articles/abilities/reutilizing-built-in-modifiers.md

 <br />

-#### Step 2 - Setting the AbilitySpecial fields
+#### Step 2 - Setting the AbilityValues fields

-Copy the ability specials from the main ability into your datadriven AbilitySpecial block.
+Copy the ability specials from the main ability into your datadriven AbilityValues block.
 If the custom ability doesn't have the field, the modifier will default to 0, so you can remove those that you want to ignore.

-**Example:** [alchemist_chemical_rage](https://github.com/Pizzalol/SpellLibrary/blob/SpellLibrary/game/dota_addons/spelllibrary/scripts/npc/abilities/alchemist_chemical_rage_datadriven.txt#L30) AbilitySpecial block, with 2 added values and most of its ability bonus removed.
+**Example:** [alchemist_chemical_rage](https://github.com/Pizzalol/SpellLibrary/blob/SpellLibrary/game/dota_addons/spelllibrary/scripts/npc/abilities/alchemist_chemical_rage_datadriven.txt#L30) AbilityValues block, with 2 added values and most of its ability bonus removed.

 ```
-"AbilitySpecial"
+"AbilityValues"
 {
-    "01"
-    {
-        "var_type"           "FIELD_FLOAT"
   "duration" "25.0"
-    }
-    "02"
-    {
-        "var_type"            "FIELD_FLOAT"
   "transformation_time" "0.35"
-    }
-    "03"
-    {
-        "var_type"                "FIELD_INTEGER"
   "bonus_movespeed_percent" "50"
-    }
-    "04"
-    {
-        "var_type"                 "FIELD_INTEGER"
   "bonus_attack_speed" "322"
-    }
 }
 ```
 <br />